Pathwise Stieltjes integrals of discontinuously evaluated stochastic processes

 \subsubsection{Dyadic partitions}

-The following result considers the rate of convergence for the almost sure convergence in the case of dyadic partitions. \begin{theorem} Let $\pi_n$ be a sequence of tagged dyadic partitions, i.e. $\pi_n = \{\frac{kT}{2^n}, k=0,\ldots,2^n\}$.
-Suppose further that the assumptions of Theorem \ref{the:RSIntegral} prevail.
-Then there exists an almost surely finite random variable $C(\omega)$ such that, for any $\epsilon>0$, we have
+The following result considers the \changedi{convergence rate of Riemann--Stieltjes approximations over dyadic partitions. \begin{theorem} Assume that the triplet $(X,Y, f)$ satisfies the assumptions of Theorem \ref{the:RSIntegral}, and let $\pi_n$ be a tagged partition of $[0,T]$ with uniform mesh of size $T 2^{-n}$.
+Then \changedii{for any $\epsilon>0$} there exists an almost surely finite random variable $C(\omega)$ such that